 - In the same oil, add the mashed sweet potatoes.

-- Now add crushed cardamom and stir
+- Now add cardamom powder and stir to mix.

-- Add saffron and stir.
+- Add saffron and mix again.

 - Lastly add the fried cashew nuts and stir again.

 - Serve sweet potato halwa hot, warm or cold.

 - I have used oil in making the halwa, however you can use ghee too.

 - Scale the recipe to make for a smaller serving or more servings.